gardener/test-infra/pkg/testrunner/componentdescriptor/testdata/README.md

 # Testdata

-The ocm-repo-ctf, ocm-repo-ctf-partial-1 and ocm-repo-ctf-partial-2 are ocm ctf's (common transport archives) containing all the components present in ocm-repo-cas.
+The ocm-repo-ctf, ocm-repo-ctf-partial-1 and ocm-repo-ctf-partial-2 ([here](./repositories)) are ocm ctf's (common transport archives) containing all the components present in [components](./components).
 The ocm library implements the same interface for ctf as it does for oci registries which makes it a convenient repository representation for tests.

 #### All components in a single repository
 Thereby, the root-component is the component described in the root-component.yaml and the other components are contained